University of Chicago

 “Novalis’ Nachtbegeisterung: Apophasis and Poesis at The Limits of Transcendental Reflection.”
 Thinking About Nothing: Negation, Philosophy, and the Mystical; co-hosted the Mystical Theology Network and the Association for Continental Philosophy.
 Liverpool Hope University.
 Liverpool, UK.
-(Forthcoming; July 3-5).
+(Forthcoming; July) POSTPONED DUE TO COVID-19 OUTBREAK

 “Freedom and the Fate of the Gift: Hegel and Marion on Eucharistic Presence,” Questioning Boundaries of Participation: Eucharist and Ordination.
 Sponsored by the Catholic Studies Unit.
 American Academy of Religion Western Region Annual Meeting.
 Claremont Graduate University.
-(Forthcoming; March 14)
+(March 14)

 “Transcendental Frustration: A Critical Re-Appraisal of the Hegelian Legacy for Philosophy of Religion” The Journal for Cultural and Religious Theory 18:3 (October 5).

 Book Review: Remnants of Hegel: Remains of Ontology, Religion, and Community, by Felix Duque.
 Reading Religion: A Publication of the American Academy of Religion (Sept 2019).

 Panel Organizer: “Mystical Materialisms: Mysticism and Concrete and Critical Praxis.”
 Co-sponsored by the Mysticism Unit and the Theology and Continental Philosophy Unit, American Academy of Religion Annual Meeting, Denver Colorado (Nov 18)